Xilinx/u50-abr-video-transcode/using-ffmpeg-with-xilinx.md

 Now trigger the ffmpeg command to program the devices and decode an elementary H.264 bitstream using the Xilinx accelerated decoder as follows:

-`ffmpeg -y -c:v XILH264D -i input.h264 -pix_fmt yuv420p -f rawvideo output.yuv`
+`ffmpeg -y -c:v XILH264D -channelLoad 1000 -i input.h264 -pix_fmt yuv420p -f rawvideo output.yuv`

 `-c:v XILH264D` preceding the input file indicates that you are using the H.264 Xilinx accelerated decoder to decode the H.264 encoded elementary bitstream.
 The resulting decoded frames are written as raw video to the output file.
+`-channelLoad 1000` indicates to run single stream on decoder kernel.
+If multiple channels are required to run on a single decoder kernel, reduce the channelLoad with respect to the number of channels.

 >**:pushpin: NOTE** You can find sample FFmpeg commands in `/opt/xilinx/xcdr/scripts/`.